cytoscape/web-cytoscape-manual/docs/Creating_Networks.md

 Therefore, a Cytoscape Web workspace can be imported and exported to a user's NDEx account.
 This feature is only available to Cytoscape Web users when they are logged into their NDEx accounts.

-To import a workspace from NDEx, choose **Data → Open workspace from NDEx...** in the top menu bar:
+To import a workspace from NDEx, choose **Data → Open Workspace from NDEx...** in the top menu bar:

 -   The **My Workspaces** window will open and display all the available workspaces stored in your NDEx account.